alphacyberlabs/Alpha-SIEM/ReadMe.md

 - Cloud APIs
 - Sigma rule format support

-Note: features may be edited or deleted as the project commences.
+Note: features may be added or deleted as the project commences.

 ----------------------------